ingridscience

 The watery liquid that separates out from the curds is called "whey".

-Protein molecules (specifically casein) in milk mix with the loose hydrogen atoms in the vinegar (an acid) and a chemical reaction happens, making solid "curds".
+Protein molecules (specifically casein) in milk mix with the loose hydrogen atoms in the lemon juice (an acid) and a chemical reaction happens, making solid "curds".
 Heating the milk helps the reaction.

 (For older students: the casein molecules in the milk have a negative charge.
 The loose hydrogen atoms in the acid have a positive charge.
 Opposite charges attract, so the casein molecules and loose hydrogen atoms group together to make the curds.)